Lucas-zz/Sing_Me_A_Song_Back/README.md

 // Install the dependencies
 $ npm install

-// Create a .env.dev file and fill it using your environment variables following the .env.example
+// Create a .env file and fill it using your environment variables following the .env.example

 // Create the Database (designed with Prisma)
 $ npx prisma migrate dev